 - When ready, heat oil to 350°F in a large skillet over medium-high heat.

 - Add 1-3 patties at a time and cook 3-5 minutes, or until browned.
 Flip the patties and cook another 3-5 minutes.
-Baste with oil on both sides while frying.
 Place hash brown patties on a paper towel-lined baking sheet to soak up excess oil.

 - Repeat with the remaining patties, making sure the oil is at 350°F for each batch.